 When LCpl Curtin first arrived back stateside he had surgeries every other day for about three weeks.
 He became an outpatient at Walter Reed Army Medical Center in May 2011, where he began physical therapy.
 It was then that he met his wife Brittany, who was volunteering at the hospital with the Red Cross.
 The two formed a friendship first and began dating after John asked her to the Marine Corps Ball.
 They got married in November 2015 and became parents to a baby girl named Ashlyn in 2017.

 John hasn’t let his injuries stop him from pursing his goals.
-He recently obtained his welding degree and is looking forward to building his own shop once he receives his home.
+He recently obtained his welding degree and is looking forward to building his own shop in his home.
 He also plays sled hockey for Nashville’s Sled Predators and made the US Developmental Sled Hockey Team as a defenseman.

-Even though John has achieved many accomplishments, he still faces limitations in his daily living conditions.
-He says a home adapted to his needs will allow him to prepare meals and help out in other ways in the kitchen.
-He’ll also have easy access to the outdoors, which will allow him to spend time with his family and dog.
-With these burdens lifted, John says he’ll be able to channel his energy toward his career.
-The space will also provide him with an opportunity to grow his hobby, woodworking, which he is currently unable to do.
+Even though John has achieved many accomplishments, he still faced limitations in his previous living conditions.
+He says his specially adapted custom HFOT home enables him to prepare meals and help out in other ways in the kitchen.
+He also has easy access to the outdoors, which enables him to spend time with his family and dog.
+With these burdens lifted, John says he is now able to channel his energy toward his career.
+The space also provides him with an opportunity to grow his hobby, woodworking, which he was previously unable to do.

-John grew up in upstate New York, but is choosing to build his home in Tennessee to be close to friends and family, and for the preferred terrain.
+John grew up in upstate New York, but chose to build his home in Tennessee to be close to friends and family, and for the preferred terrain.

 - USAHockey.com, April 12, 2019 Three Marines pushed each other as they recovered and adjusted to a life as double amputees.
 While rehabilitating at Walter Reed National Military Medical Center, John Curtin, Ben Maenza and Joey Woodke discovered they had similar interests, interests that ultimately led to them becoming teammates on the ice.
 Read more.
 Read more.